Many different things can make kids throw up, including illnesses, motion sickness,

 dangerous.
 But kids (especially infants) who cannot take in enough fluids and also

-have diarrhea could become dehydrated,
+have diarrhea could become dehydrated.

-meaning that their bodies lose nutrients and water, leading to further illness.
+This means that their bodies lose nutrients and water, leading to further illness.

 It's important to stay calm — vomiting is frightening to young children (and

-parents, too) and exhausting for kids of all ages.
+parents) and exhausting for kids of all ages.
 Reassuring your child and preventing

 dehydration are key for a quick recovery.